Moroxi/Fov-Mod/README.md

 ## Features <a name="features"></a>

-- Simplified textures to improve FPS and frame stability
+- Simplified textures for higher FPS and stable frame times

 - Removal of several non-essential visual assets to reduce rendering overhead